astropy/pyvo/docs/pyvo/data_access.rst

 class that represents a specific service itself.
-At a minimum, it will simply wrap a service's access URL; however, when created as a result of a registry query, service objects can also contain other metadata about the service (see `Discovering Services via the Registry`_).
+At a minimum, it will simply wrap a service's access URL; however, when created as a result of a registry query, service objects can also contain other metadata about the service (see :ref:`registry-access`).
 In most cases, you won't need to work with service objects directly.
 You may find them useful in scripts that have to manage many services in a session.

 Here's a simple way to create a service instance: